Energos Force Deutsche Energy Terminal

 Below are details of the latest developments:

-The terminal on Ruegen island in the Baltic Sea, operated by private firm Deutsche ReGas, supplies onshore grids with LNG from pipeline firm Gascade's link OAL, via the Neptune vessel operated by Norway's Hoegh Evi.
+The terminal on Ruegen island in the Baltic Sea operated by private firm Deutsche ReGas supplies onshore grids with LNG from pipeline firm Gascade's OAL link, in cooperation with Norway's Hoegh Evi's FSRU Neptune.

 It wants to restart a second FSRU eventually and restore full capacity of 13.5 billion cubic metres by 2027.

-In long-term arrangements, ReGas has launched a bidding round to expand Mukran's capacity by offering an additional five bcm per year from 2027 to 2043.
+ReGas has launched a bidding round to expand Mukran's capacity by offering an additional five billion cubic metres per year from 2027 to 2043.

-Earlier in September, it said it signed long-term agreements with chemicals producer BASF and Norwegian incumbent Equinor for non-specified regas capacity.
+In September, it signed long-term agreements with chemicals producer BASF and Norwegian incumbent Equinor for non-specified regas capacity.

 ReGas and Hoegh in June 2024 signed an agreement to develop the Baltic Sea port, a forerunner of Mukran, into an ammonia/hydrogen import terminal.

-Utility Uniper launched Germany's first FSRU operation, Wilhelmshaven 1 on the North Sea, in 2022.
-It underwent maintenance between October 2 and 10 ahead of winter.
+Utility Uniper launched Germany's first FSRU operation, Wilhelmshaven 1, on the North Sea in 2022.

 Uniper plans to add a land-based ammonia import reception terminal and cracker in the second half of this decade to make green hydrogen, and build a 200 MW electrolyser to be fed with local wind power.

-DET will officially start commercial operations at Wilhelmshaven 2 on Friday, via the Excelerate Energy-operated FSRU Excelsior, following preparatory and testing activities since May.
-Maintenance is taking place between October 11 and 24.
+DET officially started commercial operations at Wilhelmshaven 2 on August 29 via the Excelerate Energy-operated FSRU Excelsior.
+Maintenance also took place in October.

 DET said on November 14 that it had agreed with private company Hanseatic Energy Hub (HEH) to take on the job of erecting an FSRU superstructure at the Elbe River-based inland port.